ashleykleynhans/runpod-api/templates/gpu/supir/README.md

-## SUPIR (Scaling Up to Excellence: Practicing Model Scaling for Photo-Realistic Image Restoration In the Wild)
+# SUPIR (Scaling Up to Excellence: Practicing Model Scaling for Photo-Realistic Image Restoration In the Wild)

-### 1.0.2
+## 1.4.0

 **NOTE:** This template requires **CUDA 12.1** or higher, ensure that you use the CUDA filter to select the correct CUDA versions.

 **NOTE:** This needs at least 24GB VRAM for 1x upscale.
 If you want to upscale more than 1x, you will need more than 24GB of VRAM.
+48GB VRAM is recommended.

 **NOTE**: The Docker image is 50GB in size because it includes all of the models so that they don't need to be downloaded at run time.

+**NOTE:** Loading of models on start takes a few minutes, so you can view the log to watch the progress.
+You will be able to access the port when you see `Running on local URL:  http://0.0.0.0:3001` in the log.

 ### Included in this Template